Insper/mlops/content/modules/07-lambda/lambda_practicing.md

 !!! exercise "Question"
     Rerun the code to display the existing functions in the account.

-    Check that your role was created correctly.
+    Check that your function was created correctly.

 ## Check if worked